AmL-Dev/DeepLearningModels/README.md

 ## Credits

-This code was implemented as part of the Deep Learning class in DTU.
-The code is partially based on https://github.com/DeepLearningDTU.
+The code is partially based on https://github.com/DeepLearningDTU (Deep Learning course DTU).